Black Seminoles: African-Seminole relations

 By the early 19th century, Maroons (free Black people and freedom seekers) and the Seminole were in regular contact in Florida, where they evolved a system of relations unique among North American Native Americans and Black people.
 Seminole practice in Florida had acknowledged slavery, though not on the chattel slavery model then common in the American south.
-It was, in fact, more like feudal dependency and taxation since African Americans among the Seminole generally lived in their own communities.
+Instead, scholars have described aspects of the system as resembling tributary or patron-client relationships found in broader Southeastern Indigenous societies.
 Historian David Colburn estimates that by 1836 at least twelve hundred Black Maroon settlements lived in Seminole towns.

 General Edmund Pendleton Gaines, who visited several flourishing Black Seminole settlements in the 1800s, described the African Americans as "vassals and allies" of the Seminole.
 Nero, Garçon, Cyrus, and Prince were Afro Seminole warriors and chiefs who sat in counsel with the Seminoles.
 The Maroons and Seminole led military operations together against the Georgia militia and US forces during the Patriot War and commanded 300 Black soldiers at the Battle of Suwannee in 1818.
 Atlantic Creoles (Maroons) and Seminoles fought against U.S. imperialism and southern racial slavery.
 Black Maroons offered military backing to the Red Sticks during their armed conflict at Prospect Bluff fort.
 Black Seminoles advanced to leadership roles.
 Abraham, whose Seminole name was Souanaffe Tustenukke, was the “hoponaya,” translating English for the Seminole council.

 Black prisoners or freedom seekers found sanctuary among the Seminole, and in exchange paid an annual tribute of livestock, crops, hunting, and war party obligations.
 Seminoles, in turn, acquired an important strategic ally in a sparsely populated region.
 They elected their own leaders, and could amass wealth in cattle and crops.
 Most importantly, they bore arms for self-defense.
 Florida real estate records show that the Seminole and Black Seminole people owned large quantities of Florida land.
 In some cases, a portion of that Florida land is still owned by the Seminole and Black Seminole descendants in Florida.
 In the 19th century, the Black Seminoles were called "Seminole Negroes" by their white American enemies and Estelusti ("Black People"), by their Native American allies.

 Under the comparatively free conditions, the Black Seminoles flourished.
 US Army Lieutenant George McCall recorded his impressions of a Black Seminole community in 1826:

 We found these negroes in possession of large fields of the finest land, producing large crops of corn, beans, melons, pumpkins, and other esculent vegetables....
 I saw, while riding along the borders of the ponds, fine rice growing; and in the village large corn-cribs were filled, while the houses were larger and more comfortable than those of the Native Americans themselves.